ibonaranburu/Practical-Machine-Learning-Project/README.md

 Practical-Machine-Learning-Project
 ==================================

-This is the repository where is located the Practical Machine-Learning Project assignment.
+This is the repository where the Practical Machine-Learning Project assignment is located.
 There are the following files:
 * "Code_Project_Machine Learning.R": R code file
 * "Report_ML prediction assignment.Rmd": The report explaining the prediction model developed